CorradoMotta/Remote-Sensing-analysis/README.md

 # Remote sensing analysis

-Set of scripts and notebooks to perform some simple analysis over passive remote sensing products such as satellite imagery or active remote sensing products such as sonar data.
+Set of scripts and notebooks to perform different kind of analysis over passive remote sensing products such as satellite imagery or active remote sensing products such as sonar data.

 ## Snappy ##